William01br/HangmanGame/Readme.md

 python main.py
 ```

-If you are using Linux:
+If you are using Linux/Mac OS:
 ```bash
 python3 main.py
 ```